 Barwon Water have confirmed that a retrofit sewer project would be a costly exercise requiring financial contribution from Moriac property owners.
-High level estimates indicate that a new local water reclamation plant is likely is cost between \$20 - 25 million, and would require a large area of open land to be set aside and protected from the encroachment of sensitive uses (i.e. dwellings).
-Due to the fall of land the logical location for any future water treatment facility would be to the south east of Moriac.
-The location of any future water treatment or reclamation plant would need to avoid impacts of areas of Aboriginal sensitivity, including land within proximity to the Byourac Junction.
-Individual property owner contributions may be as high as \$30,000 to \$50,000 per property, with any initiative unlikely to progress without the support of more than 50% of residents.
+A local water reclamation plant would require a large area of open land to be set aside and protected from the encroachment of sensitive uses (i.e. dwellings).
+Due to the fall of land within the Moriac catchment, the logical location for any future water treatment facility would be to the south-east of the existing township.
+The location of any future water treatment or reclamation plant would need to avoid impacts of areas of Aboriginal sensitivity, including land located within proximity to the Byourac Junction.
+Any future retrofit sewer proposal is unlikely to progress without the support of more than 50% of residents.

 The implications for the servicing of future greenfield development were found to be equally prohibitive.
-In the case of Moriac, a high level desktop calculation indicates that approximately 800 additional homes would be required to qualify as growth requiring 'strategic infrastructure' in the form of reticulated sewerage.
-This would more than triple the size of the existing town (294 dwellings in 2021).
-At this scale Barwon Water would be require to fund the servicing of land identified for growth within the Surf Coast Planning Scheme.
-Hypothetically if a high model of growth were to occur in the future Barwon Water's investment in a pressurised sewer network would not however guarantee the servicing of the existing urban area of Moriac.
+A high level desktop calculation indicates that approximately 600-800 additional homes would be required to qualify as growth requiring 'strategic infrastructure' in the form of reticulated sewerage.
+This scale of growth would more than triple the size of the existing town (294 dwellings in 2021).